panaverse/learn-generative-ai/08_everything_Is_an_api/00_concept/readme.md

 * **Metaphor for modularity and composability:** Everything being broken down into smaller, well-defined units with accessible interfaces for flexibility and innovation.

 The specific implications of this prediction depend on how we choose to design and utilize APIs.
 Open, accessible, and user-friendly APIs can lead to a more interconnected and collaborative world, while neglecting these aspects might raise concerns about control and equity.

-Ultimately, "everything becoming an API" is a complex and multifaceted concept with no single source or definitive meaning.
-It's an idea worth exploring and discussing as we navigate the evolving landscape of technology and its interaction with our lives.

 Unfortunately, pinning down a single person who definitively predicted "everything will become an API" isn't easy, as the concept likely evolved organically from observations about increasing abstraction and modularity in technology.
 It's more like a collective prediction shared by several thinkers and technologists.